beachater/Atendee-OBJ-DETECT/README.md

 // go to link - click raw - save as xml file

 change the paths in the command line parser

+// yolov3 use

+Test 1 - Yolov3-tiny weights and cfg
+Test 2 - Yolov3 wieghts and cfg